 In the UK piercing and tattooing should be safe – but unsterilised equipment abroad can spread the virus.

 An infected person risks infecting others if they share anything that might have blood on it like a toothbrush or razor.
-A pregnant woman with the virus can give it to her baby during pregnancy or childbirth.

 Blood transfusions in the UK are safe as blood is screened.